wesgk/OrderingApp/README.md

 };
 ```
 ## Motivation
-I wanted to develop an app where users can order from multiple vendors in one simple place.
+I wanted to develop a simple Angular application I can use as a starting point for future developments.

 ## Installation
 Requires Node express v4.2.1.
 I did not commit the node_modules directory.
-That is all that is missing.
-(More installation notes to come.)
+You can download that here: https://nodejs.org/download/release/v4.2.1/

 ## Tests
 No testing scripts setup yet